Skip to content

 # check if the `parameters` type hint conforms to [pytauri.ipc.ArgumentsType][]

-if correct_anna is None:
+if correct_annotation is not None:

-if param.kind not in {
+if kind not in {

 Parameter.KEYWORD_ONLY,